Posts tagged ‘osx’

 OS X Terminal Commands, The Basics

 If you’re a newbie to using SSH, here’s a quick OS X Terminal command guide.
 These should help you become less dependent on websites to do domain look ups or change passwords in control panels.
 Becoming friends with Terminal means an increase in productivity.
-Commands for Web Site Management 1. host If you need to

 Share